-Why should you pay attention to the heating and cooling systems in your home these days?
+Why should you pay attention to the heating and cooling systems in your home?
 Because it’s highly likely they’re affecting your health, comfort and utility costs.

 New homes are being sealed tighter and tighter for energy efficiency, and existing homes are being improved for the same reason.
 This is great for comfort and savings—the less conditioned air that seeps out of your home, the better—but what about your health?